Nosfer-Projects/TASK/README.md

 4. Confirm the selection by clicking **"Zaakceptuj zaznaczone"** (Accept selected)
 5. Verify that the appropriate cookies are stored in the browser

+### Non-functional requirements:
+- Ensure test results are repeatable
+- Implement tests in Python using the Playwright framework
+- Publish your results on GitHub and share the solution with us
+- Provide a README explaining how to run the solution
+- Bonus: Run tests on multiple browsers simultaneously and present a pipeline automating this

 ---

 ## 🧪 Tech Stack